Purpose of the Diversity, Equity and Human Rights Grant Program

 - Diversity implies acceptance of and respect for all people.

 - Equity is the fair treatment of all people and equitable opportunities for everyone to reach their full potential.
 Equity also means a commitment to social justice and recognition of how relations of power in institutions and society oppress and marginalize particular groups or individuals.

 - Human rights are the equal and inalienable rights and responsibilitiesof all persons to live in a free, just and peaceful society without regard to ethnicity, religious beliefs, colour, gender, sexual orientation, gender identity, physical characteristics, ability, age, marital status, family status, ancestry, place of origin, place of residence, social class, or socioeconomic or linguistic background.

-- Focus on education or communication and advance knowledge, develop skills and foster inclusive behaviour among students, school staffs and the community.
-Projects might centre on such themes as these:
+1. Projects must focus on education or communication and should advance knowledge, develop skills and foster inclusive behaviour among students, teachers and the community.
+Some suggestions for project themes include:

 - First Nations, Métis and Inuit education

 - Intercultural education

 - Sexual orientation, gender identity, physical characteristics, mental ability, ancestry

 - Violence prevention